 Everyone exploring the backcountry needs water, but staying hydrated is not as simple as drinking straight from streams and lakes.
-To protect against protozoa, bacteria, and even viruses, there is a wide range of water filtration and purification systems built specifically for backpacking (many options on this list are great for day hiking, trail running, and travel too).
-Our picks for the top backpacking water filters of 2024 include everything from ultralight squeeze filters and chemical drops to pumps and large-quantity gravity filters.
-For more background information, see our backpacking water filter comparison table and buying advice below the picks.
+To protect against protozoa, bacteria, and even viruses, there is a wide range of water filtration and purification systems built specifically for backpacking (many options on this list are great for day hiking, trail running, and travel, too).
+We've been testing water filters on backcountry adventures near and far since 2018, and our 18 current favorites below include everything from ultralight squeeze filters and chemical drops to pumps and large-quantity gravity filters.
+For more background information, see our comparison table and buying advice below the picks.

 Our Team's Backpacking Water Filter Picks